iWaNadai/JXT-Pharma-Notes/content/Notes/Chemistry and Matter.md

 $$\text{Mass of reactants}=\text{Mass of products}$$

-Mass can neither be create nor destroyed
+Mass can neither be created nor destroyed

 This law is the basis of Stoichiometry, the practice of balancing the number of atoms of a chemical reaction to adhere to the law on conservation of mass.
 ### Chemical Reactions